 Important!
-Only one VLAN ID can be associated with a zone ruleset.
-Therefore, if there is a ruleset defined for this port, make sure no more than one VLAN ID is selected in this field.
+Only one VLAN ID can be associated with a given Virtual Brick Address (VBA).
+Therefore, if there is a VBA defined for this port, make sure no more than one VLAN ID is selected in this field.

 4 When you have finished entering the information above, click OK to dismiss the Brick Policy Assignment Editor and return to the VLAN Policy Assignment tab of the Brick Editor.
 The information you entered will appear in the appropriate columns.